ShipEngine/connect-website/native-rating/implementation.md

 title: Building an Implementation
 ---

-## Building a Native Rating implementation
+# Building a Native Rating implementation

+## Setup

 ### Install the CLI

 First, ensure that you have [Node](https://nodejs.org/en/) v12+ and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.
 Mac users will also need the development tools installed, but you will be prompted to install them when you run the CLI.

 To install [ShipEngine Connect CLI](https://connect.shipengine.com/), run the following command from your terminal: